sosolimited/SelfieSelfie/README.md

 ## Getting set up to build Android (on OSX):

 We kept track of the major steps we needed to follow to get Cinder-Android up and running in [Hai's Cinder wiki](https://github.com/chaoticbob/Cinder/wiki/Detailed-Dependency-Installation-Process).

+## Selfie x Selfie is an [Android Experiment](www.androidexperiments.com).